home@dennisPersonal Website of Dennis Plöger

 At **that** point you ask yourself, why you didn't think of that moment in the first place.
 Now you want your script to comply to some coding standard or you have to rewrite it, because of its history it lacks a few things and is insecure in some other places.
 And you count your code and it has grown up to several files and thousand lines of code.

-That's the point.
-Yeah, you shouldn't set up a github repository first thing when you create a cleanup-script for your temporary directory, but never, never ever do something without thinking about it.
-Don't use static parameters, use configuration variables on top of your script or even parse configuration files.
-Don't use database-dependent things, other than when you really need special features from certain databases.
+That’s my point.
+Yeah, you shouldn’t set up a github repository first thing when you create a cleanup-script for your temporary directory, but never, never ever do something without thinking about it.
+Don’t use static parameters, use configuration variables on top of your script or even parse configuration files.
+Don’t use database-dependent things, other than when you really need special features from certain databases.

 Because when you start your work with this, these things aren't hard to develop.
 Use libraries or frameworks for complex things.
 You will thank yourself afterwards.